HashNuke/rotor/README.md

 #### Where to define watch groups?

 `config/rotors.exs` is prefered.
 But if you want to define them elsewhere feel free.
+Take a look at examples

 #### How to run in only certain environments